Zero-Tang/NoirVisor/README.md

 ```

 ## Windows Driver
-To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 11 (Visual Studio Build Tools 16.9.2) ISO file to T disk.
+To build a kernel-mode driver on Windows, you should download and mount Enterprise Windows Driver Kit 11 (Visual Studio Build Tools 16.9.2 and 17.1.5) ISO file to T: and V: drives.
 I recommend using [WinCDEmu](https://wincdemu.sysprogs.org/download/) to mount the ISO on system startup if you are looking for a free virtual ISO Drive. <br>
 Then run the provided batch file to build it.
 You might have to mount the ISO file manually everytime on your machine startup in that I failed to find a script that mount an ISO to a specific drive letter.
 If you use WinCDEmu, however, you may order the system to mount EWDK10 and specify its drive letter during startup. <br>
 You may download the EWDK11 (with VS Build Tools 16.9.2) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019-New <br>
+You may download the EWDK11 (with VS Build Tools 17.1.5) from Microsoft: https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022 <br>
 Make sure you have downloaded the correct version.
 NoirVisor would continue updating.
 If not using correct version, you might fail to compile the latest version of NoirVisor. <br>
+Note that EWDK11 with VS Build Tools **newer than 16.9.2 has removed import library for Windows 7**. <br>
 Presets for Free/Release build are available.
 Please note that the compiled binary under Free build does not come along with a digital signature.
 You might have to sign it yourself.

 ## EFI Application and Runtime Driver
 Due to different EFI firmware implementation, most modern computer firmware does not support booting an EFI Runtime Driver directly.
 Therefore, it is necessary to build a separate EFI Application.
 In this way, modern computer firmware will boot, and the application can load runtime driver into memory. <br>
-To build a EFI Runtime Driver and Application, you should install LLVM, NASM and TianoCore EDK II.
-To install TianoCore EDK II, you may download latest release source code and extract to path `C:\UefiDKII`. <br>
+To build a EFI Runtime Driver and Application, you should NASM and TianoCore EDK II.
+To install TianoCore EDK II, you may download latest release source code and extract to path `C:\UefiDKII`.
+Also, you should mount [EWDK11 with VS Build Tools 17.1.5](https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022) to V: drive. <br>
 You may download NASM from its official website: https://www.nasm.us/pub/nasm/stable/win64/.
 Make sure you have added the directory to the `PATH` environment variable. <br>
 You may download LLVM from GitHub: https://github.com/llvm/llvm-project/releases.
 Download the Win64 option. <br>
 You may download EDK II from GitHub: https://github.com/tianocore/edk2/releases.
 Download the source code. <br>